-To display this section, click the Show More Options button (5) and select Advanced Physics Options in the Show More Options dialog box.
+To display this section, click the Show More Options button (a) and select Advanced Physics Options in the Show More Options dialog box.

-If Cyclic voltammetry is selected as the Boundary condition, the Smoothing of cyclic voltammetry wave functions check box is selected by default and the Smoothing factor defaults to $1 \cdot 10^{-3}$.
-When enabled, smoothing is applied on the triangular wave around the vertex potentials.
+If Cyclic voltammetry is selected as the Boundary condition, the check boxes Add events at vertex potentials in cyclic voltammetry and Smoothing of cyclic voltammetry wave functions are both selected by default.

+When Smoothing of cyclic voltammetry wave functions is enabled, smoothing is applied on the triangular wave around the vertex potentials.
+The Smoothing factor defaults to $1\cdot10^{-3}$.
 The smoothing zone corresponds to the product of the smoothing factor with half the duration of one period of the triangular wave.